 As much as possible, mitigation should be done before or at the same time as the authorized buffer impacts.
 This can reduce loss of buffer functions and facilitate compliance.
 However, it is recognized that because of equipment availability, job scheduling and other factors typical of construction projects, it may be necessary to do mitigation during the overall project development, but after the buffer impacts.
 This is usually acceptable provided the time between impacts and mitigation is minimized and the mitigation is completed within one growing season after the adverse impacts have occurred.
-Credit purchase must occur at least 14 days prior to any land disturbance on-site.
-When preserving state water buffers, documentation verifying the legal protection of the permanent conservation easement must be provided to EPD at least 14 days prior to any land disturbance on the site.
+Credit purchase must occur at least 14 days prior to any land disturbance on site.